-Additional guidance on reimbursement procedures and templates of forms used in the reimbursement process can be found under "Documents and forms for grant recipients" on the DCR RTP website: https://www.dcr.virginia.gov/recreational-planning/trailfnd.
+Additional guidance on reimbursement procedures and templates of forms used in the reimbursement process can be found under "Documents and forms for grant recipients" on the DCR RTP website.

-X. Project Administration
+IX.
+Project Administration

 FHWA Authorization and Grant Agreements

 DCR will collect the necessary information from applicants to submit a project to FHWA for approval and authorization.
 FHWA will review the project and if found to meet all program requirements, will authorize the project and project scope for a specific amount of funding.